esentri/domainlifecycles/readme_autoconfig.md

 ### Advanced Configuration

-For more fine granular control, you can also enable/disable single individual features:
+For more fine granular control, you can also enable/disable single features:

 ```java
 @SpringBootApplication